 One of the challenges of identifying corals is that some species can vary their morphology considerably depending on where they live to the point that they can look like totally different species, and transplanting experiments show that even genetically identical individuals can be very inflexible in their appearance.
 Molecular phylogenetic data is helping us solve these issues, but the hunt is now on for features that allow us to delineate coral species.

 Genetic studies have shown that fine-scale features of the coral skeleton are very useful for delineating the groups identified based on genetics.
 These ‘micromorphological’ characters can therefore be used to identify species, but many of these features can only be examined using a scanning electron microscope (SEM).
-Having this equipment at Museum of Tropical Queensland (MTQ) assists our researchers to accurately re-identify specimens in the collection and helps them to identify new species.
+Having this equipment at Queensland Museum Tropics (Queensland Museum Tropics) assists our researchers to accurately re-identify specimens in the collection and helps them to identify new species.

 Our researchers are using a combination of SEM insights and genetic data to develop an image library and provide accurate names for the specimens in our collection, creating a foundation for crucial research that will inform our understanding and conservation efforts of the Great Barrier Reef.